xianghuading/xianghuading.github.io/fun.md

 layout: page
 categories: media
 ---
 My work keeps me tied to the computer most of time, so when I am not working, I really enjoy stepping away through hands-on making.
-I like creating things that are cute, beautiful and sometimes even practical, through activities such as cooking and crocheting.
+I like creating things that are cute, beautiful and sometimes even practical and edible, through activities such as cooking and crocheting.
 Below are some of my recent works.

 This is my very first crochet project where my crochet journey began: